UT in rankings

 Since 2012, the National Taiwan University publishes the Performance Ranking of Scientific Papers for World Universities, previously known as the HEEACT Ranking.
 The ranking is based on research publication exclusively.
 It provides a list of world's top 500 universities, based on eight criteria derived from Thomson Reuters’ Web of Science citation impact indicators.
 In addition to the overall performance ranking, NTU also offers six field-based rankings and 14 subject-based rankings.

-In the 2015 ranking, the University of Tartu holds the 461st place worldwide.
-In the subject-specific rankings, UT placed 152nd in Plant & Animal Science, 176th in Environment/Ecology, and 204th in Agriculture.
+In the 2016 ranking, the University of Tartu holds the 456th place worldwide.
+In the subject-specific rankings, UT placed 127th in Plant & Animal Science and 192nd in Environment/Ecology.

 Webometrics Ranking of World Universities